MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsection{Monitoring Techniques for ADSs}

-An approach to monitor a DNN's behaviour and quantify its confidence level must consider several causes of uncertainty.
+An approach to monitor a DNN's behaviour and quantify its uncertainty level must consider several possible factors.
 On the one hand, this includes external factors, such as adverse environmental conditions like fog or heavy rain~\cite{tian2018deeptest,stocco2020misbehaviour,hussain2022deepguard}.
 On the other hand, internal factors such as poorly trained DNNs (e.g., wrong hyperparameter values, incorrect labels in the training dataset) may also need to be considered~\cite{humbatova2020taxonomy,stocco2022thirdeye}.

-Black-box techniques estimate the confidence of the DNN based solely on its inputs (images) and outputs (steering angle, throttle, etc.), and possibly also the training data~\cite{stocco2020misbehaviour}.
+Black-box techniques estimate the uncertainty of the DNN based solely on its inputs (images) and outputs (steering angle, throttle, etc.), and possibly also the training data~\cite{stocco2020misbehaviour}.
 The main advantage of these techniques is that they are independent from the DNN architecture, and often even generalizable to systems which do not even employ DNNs.
 Nevertheless, their lack of knowledge of the DNNs internal behavior might limit the ability of these techniques to react to internal uncertainties~\cite{stocco2022thirdeye}.
-A popular black-box approach for estimating the confidence of DNNs in the context of ADSs is using autoencoders, which are DNNs that can reconstruct an input image, to identify inputs beyond the distribution of the inputs with which the ADS has been trained~\cite{stocco2020misbehaviour,hussain2022deepguard}.
+A popular black-box approach for estimating the uncertainty of DNNs in the context of ADSs is using autoencoders, which are DNNs that can reconstruct an input image, to identify inputs beyond the distribution of the inputs with which the ADS has been trained~\cite{stocco2020misbehaviour,hussain2022deepguard}.
 Metamorphic testing is an alternative black-box technique that can be used to identify inconsistencies in an ADS without interacting with its internals~\cite{tian2018deeptest,zhang2018deeproad}.